trunk-os/.github/profile/README.md

 More coming here!
 Be sure to [Follow Us on Bluesky](https://bsky.app/profile/trunk-os.bsky.social).

-**I COULD USE YOUR FINANCIAL SUPPORT.** Times are really hard right now and I'm on the verge of homelessness.
-If you like what you see here, throw me $20 if you can afford it.
+**I COULD USE YOUR FINANCIAL SUPPORT.** If you like what you see here, throw me $20 if you can afford it.

 <https://www.patreon.com/c/TrunkOS>